Ahmed101Mohammed/simple-chat-app/README.md

 # simple-chat-app
-This simple chat app build with socket.io library.
+It's a simple chat application I build as an exercise from socket.io document examples.

+I built it with the following:
+- node.js
+- express
+- socket.io => for making real-live applications.